Despite risks, auto workers step up to make medical gear - KVIA

 The Detroit automakers are trying to restart production on their vehicles, perhaps as soon as early May, but both Ford and GM say medical gear production will continue.
 Ford says it has enough workers to do both while GM says it won’t need all factory workers right away because it plans a gradual restart.

-Back at the Ford complex in Flat Rock, Michigan, where Parkhurst works, she’s hoping the respirators she’s helping to ship make their way to the hospital in nearby Dearborn, where nurses treated her mother with compassion before she died of a stroke 15 years ago.
+Back at the Ford complex in Flat Rock, Michigan, where Parkhurst works, she’s hoping the respirators she’s helping to ship make their way to the hospital in nearby Dearborn, where nurses treated her mother with compassion before she died of a stroke about a year ago.
 She knows they must be “going through hell” now because the Detroit area one of the national hotspots for the virus.

 “When I compared that to taking maybe a small risk and going in and making respirators, I feel all right,” she said.